-After our initial consultation which should be paid in advance or at the appointment, I request that you pay for sessions promptly and in any case within 5 days, or 24 hours before our next session (whichever is soonest).
+I request that you pay for sessions promptly and in any case within 5 days, or 24 hours before our next session (whichever is soonest).

 Where services are provided remotely any contract between us is governed by the law of England and Wales.